sxx1239/Zeoformer/README.md

 ```

 ## Acknowledgement
 Our code is based on the previous Matformer and ALIGNN frameworks.
 We are very grateful for the excellent code libraries they have provided.
-We have not yet thoroughly organized our code, so it may appear somewhat disorganized.